mohamedAbdelety/FCIH_Parallel_Fall2019_Parallel-breadth-first-search_20160377/README.md

 There is more than one way to implement Parallel breadth-first search
 - Parallel Random Access Machine (PRAM)
 - Parallel BFS with shared memory
+- Parallel BFS with distributed memory 1-D Partitioning
-- Parallel BFS with distributed memory
+- Parallel BFS with distributed memory 2-D Partitioning

--- 1
--- 2
+here we used Parallel Random Access Machine (PRAM) approach

+## Parallel Random Access Machine (PRAM)